Skip main navigation

 Dear Wisconsin Employer:

-I have great news to share: Once, again, tax rates for 2024 remain in the lowest rate schedule, Schedule D. Schedule D has been in effect since 2018, and the UI Trust Fund balance on June 30, 2023, was sufficient to stay with the lowest rate schedule next calendar year.
+Exciting news for Wisconsin employers!
+Once again, tax rates for 2025 will remain in the lowest rate schedule, Schedule D. Schedule D has been in effect since 2018, and the UI Trust Fund balance on June 30, 2024, was sufficient to stay with the lowest rate schedule next calendar year.

-We know our state's economic winning streak signals optimism for the future, yet we also know many employers are feeling anxious about their ability to fill jobs.
-Many of these concerns are due to the worker quantity challenge being felt in Wisconsin, across the nation and beyond.
-The workforce shortage is due to demographic trends that have been decades in the making, including the aging and retirement of Baby Boomers.
-It also reflects the gradual rise of employment barriers including lack of access to affordable childcare, transportation, housing, and broadband.
+While this signals optimism for the future, we know many Wisconsin employers continue to face challenges in meeting their workforce needs.
+This worker quantity challenge is not unique to Wisconsin, with businesses across the nation feeling the impact of demographic trends decades in the making.
+Contributing factors include the aging and retirement of Baby Boomers and the gradual rise of employment barriers, including lack of access to affordable childcare, transportation, housing, and broadband.

 Thank you,